gardener/etcd-druid/docs/proposals/multi-node/README.md

 - `StatefulSet` replicas
   - Desired: `n`
   - Ready: `n`
-- `Etcd` status members
+- `Etcd` status
+  - members
     - Total: `n`
     - Ready: `n`
     - Members `NotReady` for long enough to be evicted, i.e. `lastTransitionTime > notReadyGracePeriod`: 0
     - Members with readiness status `Unknown` long enough to be considered `NotReady`, i.e. `lastTransitionTime > unknownGracePeriod`: 0
     - Members with heartbeat stale enough to be considered as of `Unknown` readiness status, i.e. `lastHeartbeatTime > heartbeatGracePeriod`: 0
+  - conditions:
+    - Ready: true
+    - AllMembersReady: true
+    - BackupReady: true

 #### Recommended Action

 Remove `d - n` existing members (numbered `d`, `d + 1` ... `n`) by scaling the `StatefulSet` to `replicas: d`.
 The `StatefulSet` spec need not be updated until the next cluster bootstrapping (alternatively, the `StatefulSet` spec can be updated pro-actively once the superfluous members exit the cluster.
 This will trigger a rolling update).

-### 9. Superfluous member entries in `Etcd` status
+### 13. Superfluous member entries in `Etcd` status

 #### Observed state